 Do images on your website and social media reflect the customers you serve?
 Is your marketing copy inclusive?
 Do you actively seek to understand Black cultural references, history, pop culture, and holidays?

 Black culture is rich and more diverse than what you see in mainstream media.
-Several things I didn’t learn until I was in my twenties include Black Wall Street (Tulsa, OK), Stevie Wonder version of Happy Birthday which most of my friends sing at celebrations, and that the slang term “Becky” is not positive.
+Several things I didn’t learn until I was in my twenties include Black Wall Street (Tulsa, OK), Stevie Wonder version of Happy Birthday which most of my friends sing at celebrations, and that “Becky” is a derogatory term.

-In my thirties, imagine seeing a small business creating “Becky” merchandise because of Beyonce’s song “Sorry”.
-I immediately reached out to the founder and explained the reference and the merchandise was removed.
-This happens frequently when businesses try to capitalize on pop culture but don’t understand the context and associated history.
+Imagine my surprise when I saw a small business sell “Becky” merchandise when Beyonce’s song “Sorry” was popular. 😳 I immediately reached out to the founder and explained the reference.
+The merchandise was removed.
+This happens frequently when businesses try to capitalize on pop culture, but don’t understand the context and associated history.
+Etsy and Instagram are full of these cultural references.

 How are you inclusive in your industry to people who don’t look like you?
 We have more shared things in common than not.
 Will you agree with all views and opinions?
 No, but we don’t have to agree with anyone 100% of the time to learn from them and grow.